p-rs/SplunkModularInputsPythonFramework/implementations/twilio_alert/appserver/static/README.md

 On this dialogue you can enter your "from number", "to number" and "SMS message"

+"to number" can also be a comma delimited list of numbers

 For the SMS message field , token substitution can be used just the same as for email alerts.

 http://docs.splunk.com/Documentation/Splunk/latest/Alert/Setupalertactions#Tokens_available_for_email_notifications